How To Simplify Carbon Accounting

 When it comes to calculating emissions, there are two overarching types of data:

-- Spend-based: Examples of activity data used in this approach include financial spend on activities like fuel or energy acquisition, goods procurement, and travel services, which means spend-based emission factors have to be used.
+• Spend-based: Examples of activity data used in this approach include financial spend on activities like fuel or energy acquisition, goods procurement and travel services, which means spend-based emission factors have to be used.
 This approach is simpler, usually used when more granular activity data is unavailable, and yields emissions results with higher uncertainty.

-Data gaps, estimates, and uncertainty
+Data gaps, estimates and uncertainty

 Carbon accounting often involves estimating emissions where certain input data is unavailable.
 Businesses often use solutions like extrapolation or intensity-based estimation to fill these unavoidable gaps.

-However, those estimations need to be made as accurately and transparently as possible to both make them defensible and avoid misreporting.
+However, those estimations need to be made as accurately and transparently as possible to make them both defensible and avoid misreporting.
 Otherwise, businesses face credibility and regulatory risks on account of misreporting.

 This is one area that carbon accounting software has really evolved to address.
 Automation tools extract information from activity data records with ease, identify and flag quality issues such as data gaps, and instantly and transparently model these gaps where they are unavoidable.
-Companies don’t have to use manual processes to comb through their records, transcribe data into spreadsheets, identify data issues, and estimate data gaps — helping them achieve more precise and credible carbon accounts with less time lost along the way.
+Companies don’t have to use manual processes to comb through their records, transcribe data into spreadsheets, identify data issues or estimate data gaps — helping them achieve more precise and credible carbon accounts with less time lost along the way.

 {{Simplify_Carbon_1="/utility-pages/components"}}